The Vermont Statutes Online

 Subchapter 006 : Fair Employment Practices(Cite as: 21 V.S.A. § 495d)

 § 495d.
 Definitions

 (1) “Employer” means any individual, organization, or governmental body including any partnership, association, trustee, estate, corporation, joint stock company, insurance company, or legal representative, whether domestic or foreign, or the receiver, trustee in bankruptcy, trustee, or successor thereof, and any common carrier by mail, motor, water, air, or express company doing business in or operating within this State, and any agent of such employer, that has one or more individuals performing services for it within this State.

 (2) “Employee” means every person who may be permitted, required, or directed by any employer, in consideration of direct or indirect gain or profit, to perform services.

-(4) "Labor organization" means any organization or association which represents not less than five employees and which exists for the purpose, in whole or in part, of dealing with employers concerning grievances, labor disputes, wages, rates of pay, hours, promotions, or other terms and conditions of employment.
+(4) “Labor organization” means any organization or association that represents not less than five employees and that exists for the purpose, in whole or in part, of dealing with employers concerning grievances, labor disputes, wages, rates of pay, hours, promotions, or other terms and conditions of employment.

 (5) “Individual with a disability” means any natural person who:

-(A) has a physical or mental impairment which substantially limits one or more major life activities;
+(A) has a physical or mental impairment that substantially limits one or more major life activities;